ThiruvidhiRevanth/GOWeather/README.md

      - **provider**: State management library for managing application state.
      - **shared_preferences**: For storing the last searched city locally.

- 4. Change the api_key in by OpenweatherMap Api:
+ 4. Change the api_key in weather_service by getting api_key in OpenweatherMap Api:

      ```bash
      API_KEY=your_actual_openweathermap_api_key